 Alternatively, the Agate Pass Bridge connects Bainbridge to the Kitsap Peninsula at the north end of the island.
 Visitors can drive from the south over the Tacoma Narrows Bridge on Highway 16 and follow Highway 3 at Bremerton to Poulsbo, where Highway 305 leads to Bainbridge Island.

 Or, if you’re driving the Olympic Peninsula loop clockwise, continue southeast on Highway 104, cross the Hood Canal Bridge, take Highway 3 to Poulsbo, then exit onto Highway 305 to Bainbridge Island.

 The Bainbridge Island Japanese American Exclusion Memorial is a short 3.8 mile, 10 minute drive from the ferry terminal, but driving by car is recommended.
 The address is: 4195 Eagle Harbor Dr NE, Bainbridge Island, WA 98110.
-The parking area is indicated as point "B" on the map below.

 Click here to discover more places of interest to visit during your stay.